feedyard/aws-bootstrap/README.md

 # feedyard/aws-bootstrap

-A minimal bootstrap configuration must occur to support an IaC process for managing aws state.
+Generally, the minimal bootstrap configuration needed to support an IaC process for managing aws infrastructure and

-With bootstrap access keys available, and assuming the configuration tools (terraform, kops, etc) maintain aws state files,
-then the only bootstrap setup really needed is encrypted S3 buckets for state information. (see below for additional bootstrap
+services is encrypted S3 buckets for state information. (see below for additional bootstrap
 config for self managed pipelines.)
 The bootstrap state storage step is run from the infrastructure developer's laptop.

 ## usage

-Clone the repo, create a python virtual environment and confirm requirements are installed (see local dependencies below).
+Clone the repo, create a python virtual environment and confirm requirements are installed (see local dependencies
+below).
+Remove tf state file related names from .gitignore to store tf state with the repo.

 ### aws account bootstrap identity and short name